 At this time of year, we have a unique opportunity to share the gospel through the story of Christmas.
 The story of Christmas is not the story of a refugee family fleeing Palestine, nor is it the story of a struggling single mother.
 The Christmas story is the story of how God fulfilled His promise to save a fallen world by being born as a human, living among us, and dying on a cross.
 Jesus was a God unlike any other--a God who became the sacrifice and died for us rather than demanding that people die as sacrifices to Him.
 He experienced life as a human, suffered through the things that we do and paid the price for our sins.
 Without Easter, Christmas has no meaning and without Christmas, Easter has no victory.

-As we look into 2023, rather than focusing on recessions and political infighting, we who know God need to focus on the power of the gospel--the power to change everyone who believes--the educated and the uneducated, the rich and the poor, the sophisticated and the unsophisticated.
+As we look into 2025, rather than focusing on secular solutions to spiritual problems, we who know God need to focus on the power of the gospel--the power to change everyone who believes--the educated and the uneducated, the rich and the poor, the sophisticated and the unsophisticated.
 Everyone needs Jesus--no matter who they are, where they come from, or what they have or what they need.

 Alexandra Swann is the author of No Regrets: How Homeschooling Earned me a Master's Degree at Age Sixteen and several other books.
 Her holiday series, Kinsman, is available in paperback and on Kindle.
 For more information, visit her website at http://www.frontier2000.net.